 facts rather than apprehending their meaning.

-The fundamentalist ties his or her believes to
+The fundamentalist ties his or her beliefs to

 the facts and narrows the spiritual vitality by

 On the other hand, the atheist disputes the evidence,